LabourNet gets funding from Acumen and Michael & Susan Dell Foundation

 (Edited by Joby Puthuparampil Johnson)

-Michael & Susan Dell Foundation is a private family foundation dedicated to transforming the lives of children living in urban poverty through better health and education.
-The foundation seeks to concentrate resources where there is opportunity to achieve direct, measurable, replicable and lasting systemic changes that improve a significant numbers of lives.
-It distribute approximately $100 million annually with current work, primarily in the United States and India, focused in three areas namely urban education, childhood health, and family economic stability.
-The foundation has its headquarters in Austin, Texas and a liaison office in Delhi, India.
+Michael and Susan Dell Foundation is a private family foundation dedicated to transforming the lives of children living in urban poverty through better health and education.
+The firm is a private The foundation seeks to concentrate resources where there is opportunity to achieve direct, measurable, replicable and lasting systemic changes that improve a significant numbers of lives.
+It distribute approximately $100 million annually with current work, primarily in the United States and India, focused in three areas such as urban education, childhood health and family economic stability.
+The company was founded in 1999 and is based in Texas, United States of America.

 - Michael & Susan Dell Foundation backs ed-tech startup Oliveboard